dsmiller95/microsoft-teams-emojifier/README.md

 This is going to inject code into your locally running Microsoft Teams electron app: code injected this way can potentially steal your credentials and gain access to your local filesystem.
 Whenever you inject code like this, make absolutely sure you know what the code is doing.

 I will write this package to be as secure as I feel like, know that **I AM NOT A SECURITY EXPERT**.
 If you are, please tear my code to shreds.
-Even if you're not!
+And even if you're not!

 ## Setup

+If you use the web client and not the electron app, this plugin is available as a [chrome extension](https://chrome.google.com/webstore/detail/microsoft-teams-emojinato/eflminelddfglcbimfpncahdiacnnegk)

-To get this setup on your client with the default install location, these steps should work:
+To get this setup on your installed electron client with the default install location, follow these steps:

 * clone this repo
 * `npm install`
 * `EMOJI_URL=<custom emoji server url> npm run install-local`
   * If you have a non-standard install location, modify the [installer](./installer.sh) script to point to your electron package. default path to the install directory is ~/AppData/Local/Microsoft/Teams/

 ## Support